 Why would you need Software Quality Assurance (SQA) in the first place?
 Well, as a software product gains more functionality or gets larger in scale - errors could creep into the live environment.
-SQA deals with such embarrassing and detrimental errors by solidifying each phase of SDLC.
+Software QA deals with such embarrassing and detrimental errors by solidifying each phase of SDLC.

 Now that we are aware of it, let’s get to know about the SQA process:

 It is highly beneficial to involve Quality Assurance (QA) engineers right from the analysis phase of SDLC as it helps with staying proactive towards software quality by – early dealings of possible software loopholes.

 - Test Planning:

 After the analysis phase, the QA team digs deeper into the software requirements and lays down a relevant testing plan with appropriate testing tools.

 - Testing Phase: